delsys-inc/Example-Applications/Python/README.md

 public Task<bool> PairSensor()
 ```
 This sets the base into pairing mode, allowing for a user to pair a new sensor to the base.
-Pipeline must be in the Off or Connected State to run this command
+Pipeline must be in the Off or Connected State to run this command.
+Sensors only need to be paired to a specific base/lite one time.
+Once a sensor has been paired, you will only need to turn on the sensor and begin a scan to connect it.

 &nbsp;<br>